maurosreis/maurosreis/README.md

-- 👋 Hi, I’m @maurosreis
+👋 Hi, I’m @maurosreis.

-- 👀 I’m interested in Power Electronics.
+👀 I’m interested in Power Electronics.

-- 🌱 I’m currently learning schemas for structured data on the Internet
+🌱 I’m currently learning about structured data schemas for the Internet.

-- 💞️ I’m looking to collaborate on Lara4k
+💞️ I’m looking to collaborate on the Lara4k project.

-- 📫 How to reach me mauro.s.reis@gmail.com
+📫 You can reach me at mauro@mauroreis.app.

+🌐 Visit my website: mauroreis.app